DexterLagan/invoicer/README.md

 ## Planned
 - currencies.
 Next version will support specifying one currency per client;
+- a way to record each invoice metadata for later retrieval and parsing;
 - global totals and sales tax for filing;
 - an invoice line composer?